An International Workshop on Ecosystem-based Management has been held in

-The Workshop will be a two-day event, consisting in plenary sessions introduced by key-note speakers and concluded by general discussions.
-The focus of the sessions has not yet been defined in detail and will depend on the number and the scopes of submitted contributions.
-But the main topics will include: Ecosystem-based Approach for fisheries management, Ecosystem Services assessment, Ecosystem-based monitoring, Ecosystem-based Approach for MPA management and conservation, Ecosystem-based Approach for terrestrial ecosystems and social-ecosystem-based approach.
-The International Workshop will focus on Marine and Coastal Ecosystems of the Mediterranean Sea but could host contributions dealing with any other European ecosystems.
+The Workshop has been a two-day event, consisting in plenary sessions introduced by key-note speakers and concluded by general discussions.
+The main topics have included: Ecosystem-based Approach for fisheries management, Ecosystem Services assessment, Ecosystem-based monitoring, Ecosystem-based Approach for MPA management and conservation, Ecosystem-based Approach for terrestrial ecosystems and social-ecosystem-based approach.
+The International Workshop has focused on Marine and Coastal Ecosystems of the Mediterranean Sea.

 The submitted abstracts have been reviewed by the Scientific Committee of the Workshop and you have received an e-mail to inform you of acceptance of an oral communication or a poster.

-The contributions will be published in a special edition of the referenced publication ‘Vie et Milieu’/’Life & Environment’ of the Observatoire of Banyuls (France).
+The contributions are now collected and submitted to a final review to follow the template of the referenced publication ‘Vie et Milieu’/’Life & Environment’ of the Observatoire of Banyuls (France) (special edition).

 The contributions must fit the template : https://wwwphp.obs-banyuls.fr/Viemilieu/index.php/instructions-to-authors.html